10 Oblique Exercises for a Strong Core

 3. Elevated Mountain Climbers

-You might not think of mountain climbers as an obliques exercise, but they totally are: “This move targets your obliques and abdominals, while also increasing pelvic mobility and cardiovascular strength,” says Jimmy Minardi, founder of Hamptons-based Minardi Training.
+You might not think of mountain climbers as an obliques exercise, but it totally counts: “This move targets your obliques and abdominals, while also increasing pelvic mobility and cardiovascular strength,” says Jimmy Minardi, founder of Hamptons-based Minardi Training.

-A. Find an incline, like a large rock, log, or plyo box and position hands on the incline slightly wider than shoulder-width apart.
+A. Find an incline, like a bench, stair, or plyo box and position hands on the incline slightly wider than shoulder-width apart.
 Pull one leg in toward chest.

 B. Alternate leg positions by pushing hips up while immediately extending forward leg back and pulling rear leg forward under chest.
 Do 2 sets of 30 reps.